17 November. Friday, Week 32

 Yet these people are little to be blamed, for perhaps they go astray while seeking God and desiring to find him.
 While they live among his works, they keep searching, and they trust in what they see, because the things that are seen are beautiful.
 Yet again, not even they are to be excused; for if they had the power to know so much that they could investigate the world, how did they fail to find sooner the Lord of these things?

-Oddly, even God's good gifts can distract us from God himself.
-Because natural things are so good, our love for them can become a substitute for loving God and stifle any desire to think about life beyond this world or about the God invisibly present through and in this good world of ours.
+Oddly, the good things of this life can distract us from God himself.
+Because created things are so good, our love for them can be a substitute for loving God and stifle any desire to think about life beyond this world or about the God invisibly present in this good world of ours.
 Much closer to home, once the good meal is on the table, we seldom remember to thank the cook.
-Parents who lavish toys and gifts on their children are quickly and easily taken for granted.
+The toys and gifts lavish on children are quickly taken for granted.
 Yet Wisdom plainly holds that from the greatness and the beauty of created things, their original author, by analogy, is seen.

-This raises a number of important questions for the agnostic and atheist as well as for the religious person.
-Wisdom states, "They are distracted by what they see, because the things seen are fair."
-For religious people even certain habits of prayer and worship can be an obstacle to really drawing close to God, if the rubrics of worship become more important than the One to whom we pray.
-Similarly, parents can be so concerned about the impression their children give to the neighbours, that fear of shame becomes more important than love for children.
+This raises important questions for the agnostic and atheist as well as for believers.
+People are distracted by what they see, "because the things seen are beautiful."
+For believers even certain habits of worship can be an obstacle to drawing closer to God, if the rubrics of worship become more important than the One to whom we pray.
+Or parents can be overly concerned about the impression their children give to the neighbours, so that fear of shame becomes more important than love for children.